Stability of symmetric spaces of noncompact type under Ricci flow: Proofs of the main theorems

 \subsection{Short-time estimates}

-In this subsection, we establish some analytical facts which are needed later in the proof of Theorem \ref{Thm:mainB}.
-Our main result will be Lemma \ref{Lem:h1h2splitting}, which states that a bound on perturbation in terms of two components as in the assumption of Theorem \ref{Thm:mainB}, will persist for a small time and there are suitable a priori derivative estimates.
+In this subsection, we establish some analytical facts that are needed later in the proof of Theorem \ref{Thm:mainB}.
+Our main result will be Lemma \ref{Lem:h1h2splitting}, which states that a small perturbation that has a representation as in the assumption of Theorem \ref{Thm:mainB}, will continue having such a representation for a small times and there are suitable a priori derivative estimates.
 We will partially make use of methods developed in \cite{KL}.